Dyke march: France

 In France, the first non-mixed march was organized by the "Lesbians of Jussieu" group[7] on June 21, 1980.

 It would take more than thirty years for another lesbian march to take place, during EuroLesboPride in Marseille in 2013.

 Eight years later, in April 2021, lesbian marches were held in Paris (and several other French cities).
 At the initiative of the Collages Lesbiens collective, the event brought together more than 10,000 people in Paris.
 The demonstrators took the opportunity to demand access to medically assisted procreation.PMA.
 Several famous lesbian activists, such as Adèle Haenel, Céline Sciamma, and Alice Coffin, participated in the procession.
 The event is being held again in April 2022, in Paris but also, for the first time, in Lyon.
 New editions took place in Paris in 2023 on April 23 at the initiative of the association Fièr.e.s, in 2024 on May 4 with the associations and collectives Les Inverti.e.s, Féministes révolutionnaires, Collectif Queer Racisé.e.s Autonomes, Queer education and Diivines and in 2025 on April 26 with the associations and collectives Diivines, Féministes révolutionnaires, Label Gouine, Front Transfem, Queer Education, Bi Pan Paris, Front Bisexuel, the Trans Solidarity Organization, Toutes des femmes, OUT Trans, Collectif Insurrection Trans.

 Netherlands

 Amsterdam saw the launch of its first Dyke March in 2022, as a response to the increasing depoliticization of mainstream Pride events.
-Organized independently of the city's canal parade, the Dyke March creates space for protest, visibility, and solidarity among dykes, lesbians, queer women, and all oppressed communities.
-The 2025 march will take place on July 5.
+Organized independently of the city's canal parade, the 2025 march took place on July 5.

 Italy

-Rome hosted its first-ever Dyke March on April 26, 2025, marking a significant moment for Italy’s lesbian and queer communities.
+Rome hosted its first-ever Dyke March on April 26, 2025.
 The march was staged in conjunction with the 4th EuroCentralAsian Lesbian* Conference.

 Belgium

-Despite its vibrant queer community, Brussels had never hosted a Dyke March until 2025.
+Brussels had never hosted a Dyke March until 2025.
 The first-ever Dyke* March Brussels is set to take place on May 16.
-The organization's manifesto states: "This march is a space where dykes* take the lead and advocate for issues that disproportionately affect us.
-We are committed to creating a platform for those who lack public spaces to be present and heard, to share, exchange and love.
-We celebrate the many aspects of dyke* lives, and demand our rights. (...)
-Dyke* liberation must be intersectional.
-Our fight cannot be separated from that against racism, capitalism, colonialism, environmental destruction and other discrimination rooted in patriarchy and/or cis-heteronormativity. (...)
-We invite everyone to march not only for those present but also for those whose voices are silenced and for those who continue to struggle for their right to live openly and authentically."
+The manifesto called for lesbian visibility and grassroots organizing.